 Yes, it is a great time to pursue a career in data analysis.
 There are many tech companies looking for seasoned professionals and new graduates in the data analysis field.
 They need people with the appropriate education requirements who have the necessary analytics skills and experience with the common tools data analysts use.

-If you are prepared to take on complex data sets, provide actionable insights, and make data-driven decisions, then a career in analytics might be perfect for you.
+If you are prepared to take on complex data sets, provide actionable insights, and make data-driven decisions, then becoming a data analyst might be the perfect career move for you.

 Types of Data Analysis Careers FAQ